-The modern workspace is certainly a sight to behold when it comes to design and aesthetics.
-With inspiration taken from the hospitality sector, co-working spaces, and silicon valley technology companies, offices are undergoing a radical change in the way they are designed.
-They are a far cry from the traditional cubicle-based monotonous approach of early 90’s.
-There are no longer rows upon rows of cubicles and partitions.
+However, the 21st Century modern workspace is certainly a sight to behold when it comes to design and aesthetics.
+With inspiration taken from the hospitality sector, co-working spaces, and silicon valley technology companies, offices nowadays are truly a work of art.

-This is one of the most disruptive changes to the workspace.
+This is one of the most disruptive changes to the office space.
 Hot desks indicate a transformative redesign from the cubicle to a more open seating concept where no one is assigned a fixed desk.
-Anyone can sit anywhere and require a desk booking system that allows employees to reserve a desk and check into it when they arrive at the office.
-This is usually on a first come first serve basis.
-The consequence of such a change is no more personalization and territoriality.
+Anyone can sit anywhere and require a desk booking system that allows staff to reserve a desk and check into it when they arrive at the office.

-The desks can be augmented with amenities such as VoIP phones, dual monitors, and other features that become activity specific.
-Employees must be able to filter the desks based on the type of amenities they need for the specific work that they want to do.
+The desks can be augmented with amenities such as VoIP phones, dual monitors, and other features that are activity specific.
+Staff must be able to filter the desks based on the type of amenities they need for the specific work that they want to do.

-The booking system in place should be able to provide different perspectives of the desk including layout or scheduler based view.
-This allows employees to have a bird’s eye view of the office floor plan and reserve the desk.
-Rules such as access rights, zoning and even approvals need to be incorporated in the booking system to control the seating arrangement.
+The booking system is able to provide different perspectives of the desk including layout or scheduler-based views.
+This allows staff to have a bird’s eye view of the office floor plan and reserve the desk.

-Standing desks are getting popular in offices where the desks are height adjustable.
-These ergonomic desks allow users to sit or stand and do work.
-Height-adjustable tables allow employees to stand and work which provides a change from constantly sitting in the same place.
-Research has shown that sitting long hours at a desk is detrimental to your health.
+Standing desks that are height adjustable are becoming popular.
+These ergonomic desks allow users to sit or stand while working.
+This is a welcome change from constantly sitting in the same place.
+Research shows that sitting long hours at a desk is detrimental to your health.

-Telephone booths are small soundproof enclosures that allow employees to have telephonic conversations.
-They are usually in configurations of one or two people who can have confidential calls or private conversations.
-When it comes to the open office, taking a customer call or a personal call can be quite distracting to your colleagues and no privacy to the caller.
-The telephone booth is a soundproof enclosure that can provide the privacy needed to have calls.
-Amenities are quite limited in terms of space with a small table.
+In an open office, taking a customer call or a personal call can be quite distracting to colleagues and offers no privacy to the caller.
+The telephone booth is a soundproof enclosure that can provide the privacy needed to get on calls.

 Typically, usage of booths is restricted to a specific duration like an hour per person so that it is available to everyone.

-Work Pods like telephone booths are soundproof enclosures that allow 2 or more people to have in-depth discussions.
-They usually have a central table with seating of up to 2 or 4 people.
-These configurations help where detailed projectors and meeting rooms are not required.
+Work Pods, like telephone booths, are soundproof enclosures that allow 2 or more people to have in-depth discussions.
+They usually have a central table with seating arrangements for 2 to 4 people.
+These configurations help where projectors and meeting rooms are not required.

-The typical meeting room has not changed since before the transition to the hybrid workplace.
-They are the workhorse for meetings, discussions, and collaborations.
-However, today’s meeting rooms are augmented with technologies that allow for hybrid meetings.
-Video conferencing tools that allow near personal experiences, digital whiteboards that allow collaborations, and technologies that can adjust the meeting room mood depending on the type of meetings being conducted.
+Meeting rooms nowadays are augmented with technologies like Video conferencing tools that allow near-personal experiences, digital whiteboards that allow collaborations, and related technologies that can adjust the meeting room mood depending on the type of meetings being conducted.